stoplightio/docs/articles/prism/mocking.md

 6. Create a new **Prism instance file** in the project.
 Name it `hello-mock.prism`.
 7. Add an API to the Prism instance and connect the `hello.oas2` specification that you created earlier.

-<callout> Prism instances are made up of APIs and Rules, you can learn more about them here. </>

 ![](../../assets/gifs/mock-hello-prism-api.gif)